shihankanungo/shihankanungo.github.io/india-trip.md

 Shihan is already bereft the moment we step inside the house, having dropped off his beloved mama at the airport.
 A few minutes later, he recovers enough to pull off an inredibly virtuosic violin practice session.
 I am seriously w-o-w-e-d.

-It is 430PM: we are getting _chicken samosas_ from **Zareen's** as a snack.
+It is 430PM: UAE226/EK226 is about to take off; landing 740PM PT at Dubai. we are getting _chicken samosas_ from **Zareen's** as a snack.
 Might order pizza for dinner.
 Ended up getting _sweetgreen_ salads.

 Shihan is **obsessed** with his watch!!